otrv4/otrv4/architecture-decisions/002-key-management.md

 Therefore, to reveal MAC keys in the Double Ratchet:

-1. The receiver can reveal MAC keys per ratchet.
+1. The receiver of data messages can reveal MAC keys on the first message sent per ratchet.

 ### Decision